adrenaissance/cv/cv.md

-# Alex D'agostino Aleksandrov - IoT Developer
+# Alex D'agostino Aleksandrov - Full Stack / IoT Developer

 ## About Me
-I've been captivated by the world of IoT for years - fascinated by the silent conversations happening behind the scenes between devices, microservices, and infrastructure.
-I love building the invisible layers that bring everyday products to life.
+I am passionate about **hardware**, **software**, and **automation** — especially the intersection where they all meet.
+Throughout my career, I’ve worked in **hybrid** roles that bridge **software development** and **DevOps**, allowing me to follow the entire lifecycle of an IoT or web product.
+From designing and building the client-facing applications (**frontend**) to developing the API and business logic layers (**backend**), and all the way to deploying and maintaining the underlying infrastructure, I’ve been involved in every step of the process.
+I have extensive hands-on experience in cloud-native environments, working with tools such as Kubernetes, Docker, Argo CD, and OpenShift, as well as with cloud provider ecosystems like Azure DevOps and Azure Pipelines.
+This background enables me to design, build, and automate reliable, scalable systems end to end.

 ## Professional Experience